• Emergency :

 Laser Angioplasty Procedure – Step-by-Step Guide

 Heart diseases caused by blocked or narrowed arteries are becoming increasingly common due to unhealthy lifestyle habits, stress, diabetes, obesity, and lack of physical activity.
-When blood flow to the heart becomes restricted, patients may experience chest pain, breathing difficulty, fatigue, or even heart attacks.
+When blood flow to the heart becomes restricted, patients may experience chest pain, shortness of breath, fatigue, or even heart attacks.
 In many cases, minimally invasive procedures such as angioplasty are recommended to restore proper blood circulation.

 Among the latest advancements in interventional cardiology, the laser angioplasty procedure has emerged as an advanced treatment option for managing complex coronary artery blockages.
 Unlike conventional angioplasty, this technique uses laser energy to remove plaque buildup with greater precision.
-Patients searching for laser angioplasty treatment in Kochi Kerala are often looking for advanced cardiac care, experienced cardiologists, faster recovery, and minimally invasive solutions.
+Patients searching for laser angioplasty treatment in Kochi Kerala often seek advanced cardiac care, experienced cardiologists, faster recovery, and minimally invasive treatment solutions.

 What is Laser Angioplasty?